sexibytes/sexigraf/README.md

 *Official website for this awesome appliance is available at http://www.sexigraf.fr*

-## VMware VSAN
+## VMware vSAN

-The metrics used in the various VSAN dashboards are collected every 5 minutes using to the `VsanPerfQueryPerf` API method of `VsanPerformanceManager` from the famous `vSAN performance service`.
-With some educated guesses, it is possible to access any metrics from the VSAN cluster.
+The metrics used in the various VSAN dashboards are now collected every 5 minutes using to the `VsanPerfQueryPerf` API method of `VsanPerformanceManager` from the famous `vSAN performance service`.
+With some educated guesses, it is possible to access almost any metrics from the vSAN cluster.
 And guess what!
 We’re already working on more cool SexiPanels for vSAN: http://www.sexigraf.fr/vsan-sexipanels/

 ## VMware vSphere